Jaxelr/Cnsola/readme.md

 ### Purpose

-A scaffolded console application built on top of net 5.0.
+A scaffolded console application built on top of dotnet.
 It provides the basic tools for handling of console arguments, logging into multiple destinations and configuration management.

 ### Installation